object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 5. Do not put a space either before or after the equals sign of a :ref:`keyword argument <tut-keywordargs>`.
 In this case, grouping the parameter name and the argument is more important.
-Also creates a visual distinction between assignment statements and keyword arguments.
+This rule also creates a visual distinction between assignment statements and keyword arguments.

     .. container:: badcode

         .. code-block:: python3

-            myfunction(arg1 = val1, arg2 = val2) # Spaces around equals signs.
+            myfunction(arg1 = val1, arg2 = val2)

     .. container:: goodcode